winnielin/vessel/README.md

 3. Working process - user interface 1400 (8/9)
 3-1 Developing tools used & considered 400
-    -bing maps API or SDK
     -html or power BI
+    -bing maps API or SDK and d3.js
     -front-end framework - bootstrap, react, vue
-    -UX design
 3-2 Fleet Page 500
-    -How it works
+    -what to deliver
     -data selection
+    -UX design
     -result
+    -to improve/ link to subject area
 3-3 Vessel Page 500
-    -How it works
+    -what to deliver
     -data selection
+    -UX design
     -result
+    -to improve/ link to subject area

 4. Reflection 400 (8/11)
 4-1 project (what you learned during the project) 200